 Before joining Mission Eurasia (formerly Russian Ministries) in 1998, Jean served with the Slavic Gospel Association as a missionary to the Russian Jewish émigré community in Chicago where she met her husband Dmitry.
 She later served under Anita Deyneka, co-founder of Mission Eurasia, at the Institute of Slavic Studies in Wheaton, IL, where she assisted with research, teaching, translating, writing, and editing.
 She has also assisted several other Christian organizations involved in ministry to the former Soviet Union, including the Back to God Hour in Palos Heights, IL.
 Of Russian descent, Jean has had a life-long calling to reach the Russian people for Christ.

 Jean and her husband Dmitry live in the western suburbs of Chicago.
-They are blessed to have two married daughters, Michelle and Lisa, and two grandchildren.
+They are blessed to have two married daughters, Michelle and Lisa, and three grandchildren.